Why Does God Take the Name of Almighty God in the Age of Kingdom?

-A lot of people don’t understand why, since Almighty God is the return of the Lord Jesus in the last days, the Lord Jesus is called Almighty God when He comes to do the work of judgment in the last days.
+A lot of people don’t understand why, sinceis the return of the Lord Jesus in the last days, the Lord Jesus is called Almighty God when He comes to do the work of judgment in the last days.
 Why doesn’t He carry on being called the Lord Jesus?
 In fact, God has a new name each time He does a stage of His work.
-This new name is taken by God Himself as befits the work—it is not something that people call Him as they please.
+This new name is taken by as befits the work—it is not something that people call Him as they please.
 The name God takes in each stage of work has its basis in the Bible.
 The name of the returned Lord Jesus of the last days was long ago prophesied in the Bible.
-Isaiah said, “And the Gentiles shall see your righteousness, and all kings your glory: and you shall be called by a new name, which the mouth of the LORD shall name” (Isa 62:2).
+Isaiah said, “And the Gentiles shall see your righteousness, and all kings your glory: and you shall be called by a new name, which the mouth of Jehovah shall name” (Isa 62:2).
 In the Book of Revelation, it was also said that “And to the angel of the church in Philadelphia write….
-Him that overcomes will I make a pillar in the temple of my God, and he shall go no more out: and I will write on him the name of my God, and the name of the city of my God, which is new Jerusalem, which comes down out of heaven from my God: and I will write on him my new name” (Rev 3:7, 12).
-“I am Alpha and Omega, the beginning and the ending, said the Lord, which is, and which was, and which is to come, the Almighty” (Rev 1:8).
-“And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunder, saying, Alleluia: for the Lord God omnipotent reigns” (Rev 19:6).
+Him that overcomes will I make a pillar in the temple of My God, and he shall go no more out: and I will write on him the name of My God, and the name of the city of My God, which is new Jerusalem, which comes down out of heaven from My God: and I will write on him My new name” (Rev 3:7, 12).
+“I am Alpha and Omega, the Beginning and the Ending, said the Lord, which is, and which was, and which is to come, the Almighty” (Rev 1:8).
+“And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunder, saying, Alleluia: for the Lord God Almighty reigns” (Rev 19:6).
 The name of Almighty God of the Age of Kingdom is the complete fulfillment of the prophecies of the Book of Revelation.
 The name that God takes in each era has profound significance and is intimately connected to God’s work during that age.
 Almighty God revealed the mysteries relating to this when He said, “In each age, God does new work and is called by a new name; how could He do the same work in different ages?
 How could He cling to the old?
-The name of Jesus was taken for the work of redemption, so would He still be called by the same name when He returns in the last days?
-Would He still do the work of redemption?
+The name of Jesus was taken for the sake of the work of redemption, so would He still be called by the same name when He returns in the last days?
+Would He still be doing the work of redemption?
 Why is it that Jehovah and Jesus are one, yet They are called by different names in different ages?
 Is it not because the ages of Their work are different?
 Could a single name represent God in His entirety?
-In this way, God must be called by a different name in a different age, must use the name to change the age and represent the age, for no one name can fully represent God Himself.
-And each name can only represent God’s disposition during a certain age and needs only to represent His work.
+This being so, God must be called by a different name in a different age, and must use the name to change the age and to represent the age.
+For no one name can fully represent God Himself, and each name is able only to represent the temporal aspect of God’s disposition in a given age; all it needs to do is to represent His work.
 Therefore, God can choose whatever name befits His disposition to represent the entire age.
 Regardless of whether it is the age of Jehovah, or the age of Jesus, each age is represented by a name” (“The Vision of God’s Work (3)” in The Word Appears in the Flesh).

 Almighty God clearly said that there is representative significance to the name God takes in each age: Each one represents the work of God and the disposition He expresses during that era.
 During the Age of Law, God used the name of Jehovah to proclaim His laws and commandments and guide mankind’s life on earth; during the Age of Grace, God used the name of Jesus to do the work of mankind’s redemption; and during the Age of Kingdom, God is called Almighty God, He does the work of judgment beginning from the house of God to purify, change, and save man.
 God changes the age using His name, and uses this name to represent the work of the age.
 When Jehovah God did the work of the Age of Law, only by praying to the name of Jehovah and obeying His laws and commandments could people be blessed and protected by God.
 With the arrival of the Age of Grace, God used the name of Jesus to do the work of redemption, and people had but to accept the Lord Jesus as the Savior, and pray for repentance in the name of the Lord, to be forgiven of their sins and enjoy the truth and grace bestowed by the Lord Jesus.
 If people still clung to the name of Jehovah and refused to accept the Lord Jesus, then they lost the care and protection of God, and fell into darkness, being cursed and punished by God like the Jewish Pharisees.
 With the advent of the last days, God uses the name of Almighty God to carry out the work of judgment starting from the house of God.
 Only by accepting the name of Almighty God, keeping up with the steps of God’s work, and undergoing the judgment and chastisement of Almighty God, can people understand and gain the truth, break away from sin, be purified, and receive God’s salvation.
 All those who refuse to accept the name of Almighty God and refuse His work of judgment of the last days are incapable of freeing themselves from the bondage of sin, and shall forever be unqualified to enter the kingdom of heaven.